This article was updated on August 6, 2021

 - What is your specialty?

 2. List the Contractor Business on Nextdoor

-Nextdoor, the neighborhood hub, is an incredible tool for contractors.
-It’s a platform that lets people in the neighborhood find and offer recommendations for local businesses.
+Nextdoor, the neighborhood hub, is an incredible tool for contractors looking to expand their digital reach and obtain new clients.
+It's a platform that lets people in the neighborhood find and offer recommendations for local businesses—think word-of-mouth from trusted neighbors, but in a digital space.
 For contractors, it provides a platform to organically reach the community or to have members endorse your work, which is a highly effective marketing tactic.
 As PR Daily notes:

 Let customers work on your behalf.
 Simply sign up (it's free!), list your business and contact info, and verify your Business Page.
 Once that's done, past and current customers within your community can leave recommendations directly on your page and increase your visibility within the neighborhood.

 Establishing an online presence is one of the most important lead generation tools at your disposal.
 These days, if you don't have a website, clients will not only have a harder time finding you, they'll be less inclined to trust you.
 A professional website gives potential customers a snapshot of who you are, what your company does, and it provides an opportunity to give a brief sales pitch about the value of your contractor services.